bajodel/mikrotik-routeros-downloader/README.md

 What it does:
 - Detects v6 vs v7 and uses the file list for that major version
 - Creates the destination folder if needed
-- Downloads each file and shows progress with success/failure summary
+- Downloads each file and shows progress
+- Prints a summary with success/failure counts

 Requirements:
 - PowerShell (Windows 10/11 or PowerShell Core)